threefoldtech/info_grid/src/documentation/faq/faq.md

 ### Can Zero-OS assign public IPv4 or IPv6 addresses to workloads?
 Yes it can provide both standard and Yggdrasil connections.

-### What is Yggdrasil?

-Yggdrasil is an "[overlay network](https://yggdrasil-network.github.io/) implementation of a new routing scheme for mesh networks".

 ### What does MAC mean when it comes to networking?
 MAC means *media access control*.
 It is a unique hardware ID.
 It helps the network to recognize your machine.
 It is then, for example, possible to assign a specific and fixed IP address to your hardware.